 The requirements for admission to each AIIAS program are described in the program of study for each degree (see the relevant section for the particular program in this Bulletin).
-Applicants with pending prerequisites will be required to develop a plan for completion of their prerequisites before finishing registration (see p.
-23 for more details).
+Applicants with pending prerequisites will be required to develop a plan for completion of their prerequisites before finishing registration (see Registration).